gcgomes/css-tricks/README.md

 ## Glass Morphism

 Glass Morphism is a background-blur placed on the top of objects which allows the background to shine through – giving it the impression of frosted glass

+## Hamburger Menu

+The hamburger menu is a button placed in a top corner of a graphical user interface.
+Its function is to toggle a menu displayed on the screen.